 Do you have any questions about your office refurbishment, relocation or fit out project?
 To point you in the right direction, we have compiled some of our most frequently asked questions to help you.

 Frequently Asked Questions

 We work for all kinds of companies and organisations, from small start-ups with only 5 staff to large international organisations with over 500 global offices!
-Our projects range from £1,000 upwards, from supplying office furniture and small works moves and changes through to large trading floor relocations, multi-floor office refurbishments and full office design and build projects.
+Our projects range from supplying small works moves and changes for large corporate organisations through to large trading floor relocations, multi-floor office refurbishments and full office design & fit out projects.

 We absolutely do not walk away from small projects, we thrive on them.
 We know from experience that value, quality and attention to detail are equally as important in a small works office fit out project as in a large design and build project.

 What size office refurbishment, relocation & design services does Zentura carry out?